wes-brooks/wrbrooks.github.io/_posts/2013-4-20-integrating-mathjax-and-markdown-django.md

 title:  "Integrating mathjax and markdown in django"
 date:   2013-4-20
 tags: blog
-excerpt: I've moved the blog to [Github Pages](http://pages.github.com) which means that my content management system is now [Jekyll](http://jekyllrb.com), not Django.
-I'm leaving this post up, but I no longer use the hack described below.
 ---

-## Update

 I've moved the blog to [Github Pages](http://pages.github.com) which means that my content management system is now [Jekyll](http://jekyllrb.com), not Django.
 I'm leaving this post up, but I no longer use the hack described below.